-The income limits are attached and will be posted in the Community's Office.
+The income limits are attached and will be posted in the community's office.
+Foster members are included in the member count when determining if the household meet the income limit requirements.

 APPLICATION PROCEDURES

 Applications will only be distributed when the Waiting List is open.
 Applications will not be distributed when the Waiting List is closed.